-- >> To develop computational thinking about what can be computed and considering the data required. - >> Understanding the main principles of solving problems by using computers. - Understanding every computer system is made up of sub-systems, which in turn consist of further subsystems. - Develop the skills necessary to solve computer-based problems using a high-level programming language.
+- >> To develop computational thinking about what can be computed and considering the data required. - ▶▶ Understanding the main principles of solving problems by using computers. - ▶▶ Understanding every computer system is made up of sub-systems, which in turn consist of further sub-systems. - ▶▶ Understanding of the component parts of computer systems and how they interrelate, including software, data, hardware, communications and people. - Develop the skills necessary to solve computer-based problems using a high-level programming language.

-Theory of Computer Science (Paper1):
+Theory of Computer Science:

-- Data representation
+- >> Data representation

-- Data Transmission

-- Hardware and software

-- Internet and its uses
+- Communication and Internet technologies

-- Automated and emerging technologies
+- ▶▶ Hardware and software

+- Security

+- Ethics

-- Practical Problem-solving and Programming (Paper 2):
+Practical Problem-solving and Programming:

-- Algorithm design and problem-solving
+- >> Algorithm design and problem-solving

 - Programming

 - Databases

-- Boolean logic

-Paper 1: Theory (1 hour and 45 minutes) - (50%)
+Paper 1: Theory (1 hour and 45 minutes) - (60%)

-Questions will be based on the theory of computer science.
+Questions will be based on sections 1-21 of the subject content.